-Ship stuck in Suez Canal is floating again, says maritime service provider Inchcape
+Position of stranded ship has been moved ‘80% in right direction’: Suez Canal Authority

 The news had an immediate impact on the oil market with Brent crude oil prices down by $1 per barrel to $63.67 [approximately Rs 4,618.62].

-Engineers on Monday refloated the giant cargo ship blocking the crucial Suez Canal maritime route in Egypt, almost a week after the vessel got stuck in the waterway leading to disruptions in global shipping and trade, according to shipping services provider Inchcape.
+Engineers on Monday were able to “partially refloat” the giant cargo ship blocking the crucial Suez Canal maritime route in Egypt, almost a week after the vessel got stuck in the waterway leading to disruptions in global shipping and trade, Reuters reported.

-Egypt’s Leth Agencies tweeted that the 400-metre long Ever Given made up of an all-Indian crew, had been “partially re-floated”.
+However, it was not immediately clear about when the vessel would be fully set free.
+The Suez Canal Authority, which operates the waterway, said the 400-metre long Ever Given made up of an all-Indian crew, had been straightened in the canal and further tugging operations would resume once the tide rises later on Monday.

+“The position of the ship has been reorientated 80% in the right direction,” Suez Canal Authority chief Osama Rabie in a statement, according to Al Jazeera.
+“The stern...moved to 102 metres from the shore,” compared with its position four metres from the shore previously.

 The breakthrough in the rescue attempt was achieved after diggers removed 27,000 cubic meters of sand, going deep into the banks of the canal, reported The Bloomberg.

-Osama Rabie, chairperson of the Suez Canal Authority that operates the waterway, confirmed that the salvage teams dislodged the bow of the ship from the eastern bank of the canal, according to The Washington Post.
-“It is good news,” Rabie told the newspaper.
+Rabie said the vessel had successfully responded to “pull-and-push maneuvers”, reported AP.
+“It is good news,” Rabie also told The Washington Post.
 “We are not finished yet, but it has moved.”

 Ship-tracking service VesselFinder, too, changed the ship’s status to under way on its website.
-However, satellite data from MarineTraffic.com showed the ship in the same position, surrounded by a squadron of tugboats with its bow stuck in the canal’s eastern bank.
+Satellite data from MarineTraffic.com showed that the ship’s bow, once firmly lodged in the canal’s eastern bank, had been wrested partially from the shore, although it remained aground.

 Oil prices fall